simayasar/simayasar.github.io/_pages/about.md

 This finding suggests that introducing more parameters initially helps the model, but going too far can lead to issues like overfitting.

 ### How Does TAG-LLM Compare to Other Techniques?
-Finally, let’s take a look at how TAG-LLM performs against other PEFT (Parameter-Efficient Fine-Tuning) methods based on the results summarized in the table below:
+Finally, let’s take a look at how TAG-LLM performs against other PEFT(Parameter-Efficient Fine-Tuning ) [3] methods based on the results summarized in the table below:

 ![](/images/comparison.png)